Netanyahu defends planned Gaza City military offensive, says it's the only way to defeat Hamas

 "We will win the war, with or without the support of others," Netanyahu said.

-Netanyahu's address came just before the United Nations Security Council holds an emergency meeting on Israel's plan to take control of Gaza City.
+Netanyahu's address came just before the United Nations Security Council held an emergency meeting on Israel's plan to take control of Gaza City.

 The prime minister said the plan approved by his Security Cabinet instructs the Israel Defense Forces to dismantle the last two remaining Hamas strongholds in Gaza City and the central camps, while Palestinians are funneled into "safe zones" with food and medical care.